 STANDARD

-The Advanced College Credit (ACC) program is managed according to OR 581-043-0510.

-Agreements are entered into by the college and high schools, agreements are administered through the Office of Education Partnerships.
+The Advanced College Credit (ACC) program is managed in accordance to Oregon Administrative Rule (OAR) 715-017-0005 High School Based College Credit Partnerships and follows state standards as defined by the Higher Education Coordinating Commission (HECC) for both Dual Credit and Sponsored Dual Credit.Agreements are entered into by the college and high schools, agreements are administered through the Office of Education Partnerships.

 The appropriate department chair/director and faculty member, review and approve the high school instructor and course(s).